If you’ve ever experienced low blood sugar, you probably know it’s not a pleasant sensation.

 - Feeling anxious or nervous

-Some people experience nocturnal hypoglycemia, when low blood sugar occurs overnight.
+Some people experience nocturnal hypoglycemia, which is low blood sugar overnight.
 Nocturnal hypoglycemia can be even more dangerous because you aren’t awake and may not notice the symptoms.

 Signs of nocturnal hypoglycemia include: